SOLAR ENERGY IN CHINA

-Solar-powered yurt Models produced by Dezhou-based China Himi Solar Energy Group cost between $190 and $2,250 and work even when temperatures are below zero and the skies are filled with clouds or smog.
+Models produced by Dezhou-based China Himin Solar Energy Group cost between $190 and $2,250 in 2009 and work even when temperatures are below zero and the skies are filled with clouds or smog.
 Unlike solar panels that use expensive technology to produce electricity the solar water heaters consist of a row of sunlight-capturing glass pipes angled below an insulated water tank.
 Sunlight travels freely through the glass, generating heat that is trapped in a central pipe where the heat is transmitted to water.
 The secret to operating in cold temperature is the vacuum separating the inner tube with its energy-trapping coating from an outer tube.

 As of 2009 more than 30 million homes in China had solar water heaters, accounting for two thirds of the world’s solar water heating energy and preventing more than 20 million tons of carbon dioxide from entering the atmosphere.
 Christopher Flavin of the Washington-based Worldwatch Institute told the Los Angeles Times, “China absolutely dominates the global market and they have done it relatively quietly and without a lot of fanfare.
 It’s an interesting example of their ability to take technology that was developed elsewhere and adapt it to their market on a scale no one had conceived of.”

+In Rizhao, a seaside city in Shandong Province with 2.8 million people, 99 percent of the households use solar water heaters.
+The devices used there have improved so much over the years some don’t need direct sunlight and function on cloudy or smoggy days.
+Advanced models have electrical water heaters that switch on during frigid cold days.
 The heating of water typically accounts for a quarter of the energy used in a building.
 The use of water heaters is so high in Rizhao because the local government there requires solar water heaters to be installed in all homes and subsidizes their cost.
 For many families that installed the devices it was the first time they ever had reliable hot water.
 In Dezhou, another city known for energy conservation, 90 percent of the household and streets are lit with solar-powered lights.

 The solar water heater market in China is very competitive.
 More than 5,000 companies manufacture water heaters there.
 The president of Gold Giant, one of 150 manufacturers in Rishao, told the Los Angeles Times, “The market is huge but the competition is fearsome.”
 Another water heater maker has had success with the slogan that his water heater will “take the feathers off a chicken.”
 The largest in China, Himin Solar Energy Group, got a $50 million investment from Goldman Sachs.
 Some are looking for export market abroad.
 The American market, where people use an average of 400 liters of water daily, will be difficult to crack because the heaters don’t heat that much water.

-Himin Solar Energy Group
+Himin Solar Energy and Its Solar Water Heaters

 Huang Ming, boss of the company, is known to many as the "sun king," but he said, "I prefer to be called solar madman."
 "Renewable energy doesn't mean people have to be uncomfortable," Huang told the Washington Post in an interview at his Dezhou corporate headquarters, the Sun-Moon Mansion, a fanlike structure studded with photovoltaic cells and sun-collecting vacuum tubes.